Zero6992/chatGPT-discord-bot/README.md

 - **Multiple providers:** official APIs and administrator-configured custom endpoints.
 - **Local models:** connect Ollama, LM Studio, vLLM or another compatible chat server.
-- **Personal CLI access:** use your own eligible Codex, Claude Code or Grok Build account through an isolated, owner-only backend.
+- **CLI account access:** connect Codex, Claude Code or Grok Build through an isolated runtime.
+Everyone can chat by default in every backend mode.
 - **Persistent conversations:** switch models and personas, resume after a restart, and reset or delete your history from Discord.
 - **Images and video:** generate images, edit attachments, create videos, or search